aerospike/aerospike-client-nodejs/docs/query.md

 ##ScanBackground

-To do full scan of Aerospike database and apply an UDF through a background,  the `Query` object has to be instantiated.
+To do full scan of Aerospike database and apply an UDF through a background job,
+the `Query` object has to be instantiated and background scan does not return any data.
 Query on execution returns a stream object, which emits 'error' and 'end' events.
+'errror' is emitted in an event of error.
+'end'  signifies that a scan background job has been fired successfully..

 ```js